 So let’s do this!
 Obviously you can use your target redcard to get 5% off any gift cards you purchase (and i HIGHLY recommend this, I literally do it WEEKLY and it IS allowed)

-But the crowds REALLY suck. the running around sucks.
+But the crowds REALLY suck.
+The running around to get to everything sucks.
 The trying to fit in everything before the kids fall asleep because you paid 100 dollars per ticket really sucks.

 So INSTEAD, go here and meet all of the characters in their Christmas outfits.
 You’ll get a whole day to enjoy yourself without being rushed around, the lines are SO ideal, and you get so much Christmas magic!
 It’s a total blast.